rasbt/pattern_classification/resources/data_glossary.md

 #### Fuzzy C-Means Clustering
 [[back to top](#table-of-contents)]

-Fuzzy C-Means is a soft clustering algorithm in which each sample point has a membership degree to each cluster, whereas in hard (crisp) clustering, membership of each point to each cluster is either 0 or 1.
-Fuzzy C-Means considers a weight matrix for cluster membrerships, and minimizes sum squared error (SSE) of weithed distance of sample points to the cluster centroids.
+Fuzzy C-Means is a soft clustering algorithm in which each sample point has a membership degree to each cluster; in hard (crisp) clustering, membership of each point to each cluster is either 0 or 1.
+Fuzzy C-Means considers a weight matrix for cluster memberships, and minimizes sum squared error (SSE) of weighted distances of sample points to the cluster centroids.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>